 Interviews focused on two broad groups.
 First were interviews with program providers and managers in other states, either utility employees or third-party providers.
 The second group focused on local stakeholders and was further broken down into three categories: utility representatives, developers, and architects of new construction buildings, and finally, existing building operators, managers, and owners.
 Utility interviews always included a representative from a conservation program management team, but sometimes included regulatory staff as well.
-A full list of those interviewed and surveyed can be found in Appendix B and is summarized in Table 5.
+A full list of those interviewed and surveyed can be found in Appendix B.